Domestic worker: History

-ILO estimates in 2015, based on national surveys and/or censuses of 232 countries and territories, place the number of domestic workers at around 67.1 million.
-But the ILO itself states that "experts say that due to the fact that this kind of work is often hidden and unregistered, the total number of domestic workers could be as high as 100 million".
+In 2015, the International Labour Organization (ILO), based on national surveys or censuses of 232 countries and territories, estimated the number of domestic workers at 67.1 million, but the ILO itself states that "experts say that due to the fact that this kind of work is often hidden and unregistered, the total number of domestic workers could be as high as 100 million".
 The ILO also states that 83% of domestic workers are women and many are migrant workers.

-In Guatemala, it is estimated that eight percent of all women work as domestic workers.
+In Guatemala, it is estimated that 11.8% percent of all women working in 2020 were employed as domestic workers.
 They hardly have any legal protection.
-According to Guatemalan labor law, domestic work is "subject neither to a working time statute nor to regulations on the maximum number of working hours in a day".
-Legally, domestic workers are only entitled to ten hours of free time in 24 hours, and one day off per week.
+According to Guatemalan labor law, domestic work is "not subject to schedules or limitations of working day."
+However, by law, domestic workers are still entitled to ten hours of free time in 24 hours, and an additional six hours off on Sundays.
 But very often, these minimal employment laws are disregarded, and so are basic civil liberties.

-In Brazil, domestic workers must be hired under a registered contract and have many of the rights of any other workers, which includes a minimum wage, remunerated vacations and a remunerated weekly day off.
+In Brazil, domestic workers must be hired under a registered contract and have many of the rights enjoyed by other workers, which include a minimum wage, remunerated vacations (paid leave) and a remunerated weekly day off.
 It is not uncommon, however, for employers to hire servants illegally and fail to offer a work contract.
 Since domestic staff predominantly come from disadvantaged groups with less access to education, they are often vulnerable and uninformed of their rights, especially in rural areas.
 Nevertheless, domestics employed without a proper contract can successfully sue their employers and be compensated for abuse committed.
 It is common in Brazil for domestic staff, including childcare staff, to be required to wear uniforms, while this requirement has fallen out of use in other countries.

 In the United States, domestic workers are generally excluded from many of the legal protections afforded to other classes of worker, including the provisions of the National Labor Relations Act.
-However, in recent years, advocacy groups like the National Domestic Workers' Alliance have succeeded in passing a Domestic Workers' Bill of Rights into state law in New York, Hawaii, California, and Illinois.
+However, in recent years, advocacy groups like the National Domestic Workers' Alliance have succeeded in passing a Domestic Worker's Bill of Rights in New York, Hawaii, California, and Illinois.

 Traditionally domestic workers have mostly been women and are likely to be immigrants.
 Currently, there are 1.8 million domestic workers, and tens of thousands of people are believed to be in forced labor in the United States.
-America's domestic home help workers, most of them female members of minority groups, earn low wages and often receive no retirement or health benefits because the lack of basic labor protections.
+America's domestic home help workers, most of them female members of minority groups, earn low wages and often receive no retirement or health benefits because of the lack of basic labor protections.